CZ-NIC/knot/doc/running.rst

 ======================

-Running the server as a slave is very straightforward as you usually bootstrap zones over AXFR and thus avoid any manual zone compilation.
+Running the server as a slave is very straightforward as you usually bootstrap zones over AXFR and thus avoid any manual zone operations.
-In contrast to AXFR, when the incremental transfer finishes, it stores the differences in a journal file and doesn't update the zone file immediately.
-There is a timer that checks periodically for new differences and updates the zone file.
-You can configure this timer with the ``zonefile-sync`` statement in ``zones`` (:ref:`zones`).
+In contrast to AXFR, when the incremental transfer finishes, it stores the differences in the journal file and doesn't update the zone file immediately but after :ref:`template_zonefile-sync` period elapses.

 .. _Running a master server: